How To Use Muriatic Acid To Lower Your Pool’s Alkalinity

 We live in a physical world.
 Newton's first law states that "every object will remain at rest or in uniform motion in a straight line unless compelled to change its state by the action of an external force."
 This is true in physics and true with pool water chemistry.

-20 Mule Team Borax will effectively increase your pH, while grocery store baking soda is absolutely ideal for raising the total alkalinity.
+20 Mule Team Borax will effectively increase your pH, while baking soda is absolutely ideal for raising the total alkalinity.
 Your can use certain products from your grocery store with great confidence.
 Never fall for the "professional strength product" or "especially for pools" routine.
 It's called marketing for a reason.

 Low pH and High Alkalinity